Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 by Diane Spicer

-The best plus size womens outdoor clothing which fits and looks good (also called extended sizing) is hard to find.
+Searching for the best plus size womens outdoor clothing (also called extended sizes) for hikers?

 Ever have this happen to you?